• Free shipping on all orders

 6. Increase Oxygen

-If at all possible, the next step is to try and increase the amount of oxygen your fish is receiving in the water they are in.
+If possible, the next step is to try to increase the amount of oxygen your fish receives in the water.
 This can be done by using an air stone or an air bubbler.
-You can switch up the settings of an air bubbler so that more bubbles of oxygen are released into the surrounding water.
+You can switch up the settings of an air bubbler so that more oxygen bubbles are released into the surrounding water.

-Hold your fish closer to the highly oxygenated water so that its gills are submerged in it.
-This will allow them access to more oxygen and may help in reviving them.
+Hold your fish closer to the highly oxygenated water so that their gills are submerged in it.
+This will allow them access to more oxygen and may help revive them.

 7. Monitor Your Fish Closely

-If you do manage to get your fish breathing again, unfortunately, you are not out of the woods just yet.
+If you manage to get your fish breathing again, unfortunately, you are not out of the woods yet.
 The stress of the ordeal can be very detrimental to your fish’s health.
-Their immune system will not be functioning as well, and they will be prone to infections.
+Their immune system will not function as well, and they will be prone to infections.
 Keep a close eye on your fish for the next few days.
 If you see any signs of illness, contact your vet immediately.

 Nymph goldfish in aquarium with plants and pebbles